santysharmaa/SMART-EDUCATION-/README.md

 Course Listings: Browse a wide range of courses offered by various instructors.
 User Accounts: Create an account to keep track of your courses and progress.
 Secure Transactions: Ensure the safety of your financial information with secure payment methods.

+Dependencies:
+ -HTML
+ -CSS
+ -JAVASCRIPT

+Contact
+If you have any questions or concerns, please feel free to reach out to us at [santy.sharma2572@gmail.com].